“To stamp becoming with the character of Being–that is the supreme will to power.” — Nietzsche, Will to Power # 617

 Representation gives a new sense to the understanding of being as presence.
 For the Greeks being was ‘presence’, ousia or parousia.
 Greek presence concerns the ‘presencing’ of beings into the realm of the unhidden.
 The closest Greek counterpart to what we understand as representation is noein, ‘to think, intelligibility, intelligence, etc.’ It was ‘dwelling in the unhidden’, receptive, contemplative rather than intrusive, and concerned the whole, unhiddenness as such, and not only individual entities/things.
 Representation as it is understood in the modern sense is the human autocratic interrogation of and jurisdiction over entities/things, whose presence is now understood as correctness and correspondence rather than ‘presence’ as the Greeks understood it.
 It is the domineering, commanding stance of human beings over beings/things.

 In the question of what is knowledge we are really asking about truth and its essence.
-In the TOK guide (2015), it is recommended that the question of truth be avoided altogether!
-This is one of the reasons why an alternative approach is required and made necessary.
+In the TOK guide, it is sometimes recommended that the question of truth be avoided altogether!
+This is one of the reasons why this alternative approach is required and made necessary.
 Knowledge and truth are intimately related to each other and cannot be discussed separately.
-Without questioning our understanding of what truth is we are simply left with a pre-determined “system” that has pre-determined “robust” answers.
+Without questioning our understanding of what truth is we are simply left with a pre-determined “system” that has pre-determined “robust” answers which are what we perceive truth to be based on calculation.

 But modern science tells us that all “values” are of equal value i.e. valueless, and therefore the appropriate response in action is “tolerance” of all values.
 What is this but nothing more than the nihilism that Nietzsche points out?
 It is Nietzsche’s desire to overcome nihilism since will to truth belongs to life and life enhancement, and nihilism is ultimately “deadly”, that Darwinism is, at bottom, nihilistic.
 But, as Nietzsche fully realized, since will to truth belongs to life then truth, since its essence is “illusion”, cannot be the highest value.
 There must be a “value”, a condition of perspectival life-enhancement (quality of life) that is of greater value than truth.
 Nietzsche says “that art is worth more than truth”.
 (WP #857)